Why the U.S. stopped asking about citizenship on the census in 1960

 "The census reflects the issues, the public policy concerns of the country at any particular time, and as those change so does the census questions," she said.

-But a low immigrant population doesn't paint the whole picture.
+But a low immigrant population doesn't paint the whole picture of what happened more than half a century ago.
 The U.S. removed the questions in 1960 in part because innovations in survey methods revealed a more accurate way of counting the country's non-citizen population, according to Anderson.

+The White House said the question is "necessary for the Department of Justice to protect voters" and enforce parts of the Voting Rights Act.

-In the 1940s, the U.S. Census Bureau began testing techniques to improve sampling and created a different "sample questionnaire" that would go to a smaller percentage of the country — forming the basis for what would eventually be called the American Community Survey, which the U.S. still uses today.
-The sample questionnaire asked fewer and more detailed questions, which the bureau found improved response rates and data over the years.
+In the 1940s, the U.S. Census Bureau began testing techniques to improve sampling and created a different "sample questionnaire" that would go to a smaller percentage of the country — forming the basis for what would eventually be called the American Community Survey, which the U.S. still uses to collect data annually.
+The questionnaire asked fewer and more detailed questions, which the bureau found improved response rates and data over the years.

 "By the 1950s, the Census Bureau statisticians realized they get better results from a well-designed sample than they do from a complete count like the census," said Anderson, who wrote a book on the history of the census.

-Questions 13 and 14 on the 1950 census ask, "What state (or foreign country) was he born in?" and "If foreign-born — is he naturalized?"
+Questions 13 and 14 on the 1950 census asked, in these words, "What state (or foreign country) was he born in?" and "If foreign-born — is he naturalized?"
+According to the Migration Policy Institute, immigrants — which includes naturalized citizens and lawful permanent residents as well as undocumented immigrants — made up 6.9 percent of the total population that year.

-When the census came up again in 1960, Anderson said, the citizenship questions were no longer viewed as necessary because those questions were asked on the sample.
+When the decennial census came up again in 1960, Anderson said, the citizenship questions were no longer viewed as necessary because citizenship questions were asked on the sample questionnaire.

-But as soon as the citizenship query was removed, immigration became more of an issue.
+But as soon as the citizenship query was removed from the short-form census, immigration became more of an issue.
 After 1965, when the Immigration and Nationality Act ended the strict quota system, "immigration picks up again, mainly from non-European countries," particularly from South America, Anderson said.

-"Then in 1980, you see the first efforts by anti-immigrant activists to put a question to exclude undocumented immigration," she said.

 The case never took off, but the government argued at the time that "any effort to ascertain citizenship will inevitably jeopardize the overall accuracy of the population count," an argument the bureau has consistently upheld over the years.